 Impatiens mengtszeana (Trailing Form)

 A hardy, perennial species, still rare in cultivation, that is native to SW China, Sikkim, India and Thailand.
-Produces glossy, serrated leaves and large, yellow-orange, orchid-like flowers with curling spurs in autumn.
+Produces glossy, serrated leaves and large, yellow-orange, orchid-like flowers with curling spurs in late autumn.
 Rather than staying upright, this form tends to want to trail onto the ground and root at the nodes.
+As it flowers so late in the year, we never see the flowers before the first frosts so we like to use it as tropical-looking groundcover in the woodland garden.
 Height 20 cm.
 Moist, humus rich, well-drained soil in part to full shade in a cool, sheltered position.
-Hardy to -5 C (possibly a little more) in the ground with a winter mulch but if pot grown it requires full protection from frosts.
+Proven to be completely hardy here in the ground with a winter mulch but, if pot grown, it requires full protection from frosts.